Preparing for the Ride

-If you register and find you cannot ride, please email the organizer as soon as possible.
-If you have already mailed a check the organizer may refund your entry fee at their discretion.
+If you make a reservation and find you cannot ride, please email the organizer as soon as possible as a courtesy.

-Please arrive at the start of the ride at least 20 minutes before the ride starts to complete your registration, get your brevet card, prepare your bike, etc.
+Please arrive at the start of the ride with plenty of time before the ride starts in order to complete your registration, get your brevet card, prepare your bike, etc.

-If you did not pre-register you should allow an extra 10 minutes for the organizer to prepare your brevet card etc. Note some rides require pre-registration – this will be mentioned in the ride description.
+If you did not pre-register you should allow extra time for the organizer to prepare your brevet card etc. Note some rides require pre-registration – this will be mentioned in the ride description.

 Be ready to start at the designated time.
-Listen for the organizer’s last minute announcements.
+Listen for the organizer’s last-minute announcements.
 Under no circumstances may you start before the ride organizer indicates the ride has started.
-However you may start later as long as you have your brevet card.
+However, you may start up to one hour later as long as you have your brevet card.
 Please notify the ride organizer in advance if you are going to be starting late and collecting your brevet card after the official start time.
 Please do us all a favor and do your best to be on time.